A Survey on Transformer Compression: Architecture Adaptive Compression

-\textbf{Faster Attention.} Parmar~\etal~\cite{parmar2018image} introduced restrictions on the attention mechanism to focus on local neighborhoods.
-Swin~\cite{liu2021swin} and Cswin~\cite{dong2022cswin} incorporated local attention within a window and introduced a shifted window partitioning method to enable cross-window connections.
-Shuffle Transformer~\cite{huang2021shuffle} and Msg-transformer~\cite{fang2022msg} employed spatial shuffle operations as alternatives to shifted window partitioning, facilitating cross-window connections.
-FasterViT~\cite{hatamizadeh2023fastervit} introduced hierarchical attention, breaking down global self-attention into multi-level attention components.
+\textbf{Faster attention.} Parmar~\etal~\cite{parmar2018image} introduces restrictions on the attention mechanism to focus on local neighborhoods.
+Swin~\cite{liu2021swin} and Cswin~\cite{dong2022cswin} incorporate local attention within a window and introduce a shifted window partitioning method to enable cross-window connections.
+Shuffle Transformer~\cite{huang2021shuffle} and Msg-Transformer~\cite{fang2022msg} employ spatial shuffle operations as alternatives to shifted window partitioning, facilitating cross-window connections.
+FasterViT~\cite{hatamizadeh2023fastervit} introduces hierarchical attention, breaking down global self-attention into multi-level attention components.
 This approach combines local window attention and hierarchical attention to achieve global information propagation while reducing computational costs.
-FLatten Transformer~\cite{han2023flatten} integrated depth-wise convolution in conjunction with linear attention mechanisms to address the challenge of maintaining diversity in output features across different positions.
+FLatten Transformer~\cite{han2023flatten} integrates depth-wise convolution in conjunction with linear attention mechanisms to address the challenge of maintaining diversity in output features across different positions.

-\textbf{Attention-Free Architecture.} AFT~\cite{zhai2021attention} pioneered an innovative approach by combining key and value elements with learned position biases, followed by element-wise multiplication with the query.
+\textbf{Attention-free architecture.} AFT~\cite{zhai2021attention} pioneers an innovative approach by combining key and value elements with learned position biases, followed by element-wise multiplication with the query.
 This operation's distinctive feature is its linear memory complexity concerning both context size and feature dimension, making it compatible with large input and model sizes.
-GFnet~\cite{rao2021global} presented an alternative by replacing traditional attention mechanisms with Fast Fourier Transform (FFT), frequency gating, and inverse FFT for rapid token mixing.
+GFnet~\cite{rao2021global} presents an alternative by replacing traditional attention mechanisms with Fast Fourier Transform (FFT), frequency gating, and inverse FFT for rapid token mixing.
 Additionally, some architectures have been entirely based on pure multi-layer perceptrons (MLPs)~\cite{touvron2022resmlp,tolstikhin2021mlp,guo2022hire,tang2022image,lian2021mlp,chen2021cyclemlp}, without using convolutions or self-attention mechanisms.
-Yu~\etal~\cite{yu2022metaformer} proposed MetaFormer as a general architecture abstracted from ViTs without specifying the token mixer.
-By employing basic token mixing, primarily through non-parametric pooling, MetaFormer achieved satisfactory performance.
+Yu~\etal~\cite{yu2022metaformer} proposes MetaFormer as a general architecture abstracted from ViTs without specifying the token mixer.
+By employing basic token mixing, primarily through non-parametric pooling, MetaFormer achieves satisfactory performance.